 Don’t exaggerate on your first ride and put the attention to your riding position and handling instead of how fast you can ride it in a straight line.
 By doing this, you will find out if this is the right bike for you much easier and you will be able to enjoy it and get the most of your beginner motorcycle.

 And the most important thing for a beginner rider comes at the end.
 Always learn and always anticipate the worst, then ride accordingly and be prepared to react within your riding capabilities.
 Don’t save your money buying cheap safety gear.
-And if your loved ones don’t have an idea, what to buy you for Christmas or your birthday, you can always show them your favourite motorcycle mods, the Smart Turn System or the Smart Brake Module – or a bundle of the two 😉
+And if your loved ones don’t have an idea, what to buy you for Christmas or your birthday, you can always show them your favourite motorcycle mods: the Vigo Smart Track, the Smart Turn System or the Smart Brake Module 😉

 Take care and ride safe!